t-snyder/learn-02-advanced-ingress/README.md

 | Apache Pekko-http | 1.1.0         |

 ## Deployment Files
-The prototype deployment has been separated into various shell script files based upon the core functions being deployed.
+The prototype deployment has been separated into various shell script files based upon the core functions being deployed.<br>
+**Note -**<br>
+ *The commands within the deployKube.sh are meant to be copy pasted into a terminal and not run as a bash script.*

 ### Step-1-startMinikube.sh
 Deploy a clean minikube and addons - dashboard and ingress.